 Learn how DCS represents policyholders as the named appraiser in the formal insurance appraisal process.

 The information on this page is for general educational purposes only.
-Dependable Claims Specialists is a licensed public adjusting firm \u2014 not a law firm.
-Public adjusters help policyholders document, value, and negotiate property insurance claims; we do not practice law and we do not provide legal advice.
-For legal questions about your specific situation, including questions about coverage disputes, statute interpretation, or your legal rights, consult a licensed attorney in your state.
+Dependable Claims Specialists is a licensed public adjusting firm - not a law firm.
+Public adjusters help policyholders inspect, document, evaluate, and negotiate property insurance claims, which includes reading and applying your policy in the ordinary course of adjusting (coverage parts, exclusions, endorsements, scope).
+We do not practice law and we do not provide legal advice.
+For legal opinions, demand letters, Chapter 542A pre-suit notices, statutory remedies under the Insurance Code, or litigation, consult a licensed attorney in your state.
 Texas public adjusters operate under TX Ins.
-Code Chapter 4102; Florida public adjusters operate under FL Statute \u00a7626.854.
+Code Chapter 4102; Florida public adjusters operate under FL Statute §626.854.